 Issue Commentary 0 Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Statement of Accounts, Annual Governance Statement (AGS) and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-No inconsistencies have been identified as a result of our work.
-We plan to issue an unqualified opinion in this respect - refer to Appendix E. 2 Matters on which we report by exception We are required to report by exception in a number of areas: If the Annual Governance Statement does not meet the disclosure requirements set out in the CIPFA/SOLACE guidance or is misleading or inconsistent with the other information of which we are aware from our audit If we have applied any of our statutory powers or duties We have nothing to report on these matters.
+No inconsistencies have been identified.
+Management agreed to add further disclosure in the narrative report regarding treasury management to comply fully with the Code.
+We plan to issue an unqualified opinion in this respect - refer to Appendix E. 2 Matters on which we report by We are required to report by exception in a number of areas: exception If the Annual Governance Statement does not meet the disclosure requirements set out in the CIPFA/SOLACE guidance or is misleading or inconsistent with the other information of which we are aware from our audit If we have applied any of our statutory powers or duties We have nothing to report on these matters.
 3 Specified procedures for Whole of Government Accounts We are not required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack as the Council does not exceed the thresholds set by the NAO group audit team.
 4 Certification of the closure of the audit We intend to certify the closure of the 2017/18 audit of Pendle Borough Council in the audit opinion, as detailed in Appendix E.